GYQ-form/RGAST/README.md

 ## Tutorial

 We have prepared several basic tutorials  in https://github.com/GYQ-form/RGAST/tree/main/tutorial.
 You can quickly hands on RGAST by going through these tutorials.

+## Analysis

+To enhance the reproducibility of this study, we deposited all the custom code at [Zenodo repository](https://doi.org/10.5281/zenodo.18463983) for running RGAST used in the paper.
+A comprehensive README file has also been provided for easy using of these custom scripts.